Skip to content

 Exact protein content for 30+ foods with per-serving breakdowns.
 Includes protein density rankings and what makes high-protein foods actually work for muscle maintenance and satiety.

-Protein is one of the most talked-about macronutrients, and for good reason: it keeps you full longer than carbs or fat, it's essential for building and maintaining muscle, and it supports nearly every cell in your body.
-But knowing you "need protein" and knowing which foods actually deliver it are two different things.
-This guide cuts through the noise and gives you exact numbers for the protein in the foods you eat every day.
+Protein gets talked about more than almost any other macronutrient, and honestly, the hype is justified.
+It keeps you full longer than carbs or fat, it's essential for building and maintaining muscle, and it supports nearly every cell in your body.
+But knowing you "need more protein" and actually knowing which foods deliver it?
+Those are two very different things.
+This guide skips the noise and gives you exact numbers for the foods you're already eating.

 Why Protein Quality Matters as Much as Quantity

-When people ask "how much protein is in chicken?", they're usually trying to solve two problems: (1) getting enough total protein for their goals, and (2) feeling satisfied between meals.
-A 200-calorie serving of tuna is absolutely packed with protein, which means it fills you up faster and keeps hunger at bay for hours.
+When people ask "how much protein is in chicken?", they're usually trying to solve two problems: getting enough total protein for their goals, and feeling satisfied between meals.
+A 200-calorie serving of tuna is packed with protein — it fills you up fast and keeps hunger away for hours.
 The same 200 calories from bread or rice?
 You'll be hungry again in 90 minutes.

-This is why protein quality isn't just about amino acid completeness—it's about satiety.
-A high-protein food makes your meals more efficient.
-You eat less food to feel full, which naturally helps with portion control and weight management.
-Additionally, high-protein foods trigger greater thermogenesis (the energy your body uses to digest food), meaning your metabolism burns more calories processing protein compared to other macronutrients.
+That's why protein quality isn't just about amino acid completeness — it's about satiety.
+High-protein foods make your meals more efficient.
+You eat less to feel full, which naturally helps with portions and weight management.
+And here's the bonus: high-protein foods trigger greater thermogenesis (the energy your body burns just digesting food), so your metabolism is working harder after a protein-rich meal than after a carb-heavy one.

 Key insight: Protein density (grams per 100 calories) matters more than absolute grams.
 A food with 30g protein in 100 calories is far more "efficient" than a food with 30g protein in 300 calories.